aidan-le-beard/hungr.dev/README.md

 SQLite:

-The best option of all three.
-Will satisfy all the data requirements.
+Satisfies all the data requirements.
 There are plenty of node modules for interacting with an sqlite database.
 The database can live on the same machine as the http server, reducing the overhead of calling to another machine like we would with Postgres.